What are you doing at the meadow, and why are you doing it?

 Are you working with the Chumash on this project?
 Do you know the site is sacred?

 Yes and yes.
-We have met regularly with the California Indian advisory council and are in consultation with the barbareño band of Chumash Indians.
+We have met regularly with the California Indian advisory council and are in consultation with the Barbareño Band of Chumash Indians.
 The Chumash have made numerous suggestions to how we can improve our draft plan for restoring the site, and these have been incorporated into our planning.
 We are quite aware that the site is sacred to the Chumash people and has history and sentimental value to many other people.
-Our restoration plan is intended to return the meadow to a state that would have existed when the Chumash lived there.
+Our preservation and management plan is intended to return the meadow to a state that would have existed when the Chumash lived there.